ManuelVU/psych-10c/README.md

 ### Source

-- `src` directory includes the R files used to generate the data sets that where generated specfically for the class.
+- `src` directory includes the R files used to generate the data sets that where generated specifically for the class.

+### Templates
+- `templates` directory includes the homework templates for students as .rmd files.